SPR Highliving District Towers

 SPR Highliving District is a residential complex consisting of three residential skyscrapers in the neighbourhood of Perambur in Chennai, India.
 The tallest of them is a 45-storied building, which is the tallest residential building in Chennai.

 History

 In the 2019 Global Investors Meet, the SPR India, a real estate developer in South India, signed an MoU with the Tamil Nadu government to invest ₹55,000 million towards real estate projects in the state.
 Part of this investment is an approximately 65-acre integrated township at the Binny Mills in Perambur.
 Construction began in 2018 and was completed in 2020.

 Location

 The towers are located on a plot of 18 acres known as the SPR Highliving Towers, which is part of the 63.89-acre SPR City Chennai's largest integrated township in Perambur.
-The residential apartments has three towers in the first phase and a 3.5-acre park, which is said to be the largest private park in the city.
+The residential apartments have three towers in the first phase and a 3.5-acre park, which is said to be the largest private park in the city.